palakkpatel/openFoamAutomation/README.md

 ## Overview
 This project automates the setup and execution of a Backward Facing Step simulation using OpenFOAM.
 The simulation setup, boundary conditions, and physical properties are configured using a Python script, while a Bash script is provided to automate the entire simulation workflow, including mesh generation, running the simulation, and generating visualizations.

+This project not only automates the setup and execution of a Backward Facing Step simulation using OpenFOAM but also lays the foundation for conducting ensemble simulations and uncertainty quantification (UQ) studies.
+The ability to systematically modify simulation parameters via Python scripts enables researchers to explore the parameter space efficiently, making this approach particularly useful for computational studies requiring high-throughput simulations.

 **Author:** Palak Patel

 ### Key Components: